matloff/toweranNA/README.md

 regression function of Y on U.

 If V is missing but U is known, this is very useful.
-Take the Census data above on programmer and engineer wages, with predictors age, education, occupation, gender and number of weeks worked.
+Take the Census data, included in the package,  on programmer and engineer wages, with predictors age, education, occupation, gender and number of weeks worked.
 Say we need to predict a case in which age and gender are missing.
 Then (under proper assumptions), our prediction might be the estimated value of the regression function of wage on education, occupation and weeks worked, i.e. the marginal regression function of wage on those variables.

-Since each new observation to be predicted will likely have a different pattern of which variables are missing, we would need to estimate many marginal regression functions, which would in many applications be computationally infeasible.
+Since each new observation to be predicted will likely have a different pattern of which variables are missing, we would need to estimate many (potentially 2<sup>p</sup>) marginal regression functions, which would in many applications be computationally infeasible.

 But the Tower Property provides an alternative.
 It tells us that we can obtain the marginal regression functions from the full one.
 So, we fit